jbcodeforce/jbcodeforce.github.io/docs/java/mqChallenge.md

 ## Getting started with MQ docker image

-See the docker compose file in the mqChallenge folder.
+See the docker compose file in the [Java Studies mqChallenges folder](https://github.com/jbcodeforce/java-studies/tree/master/mqChallenges).
 Once the mqserver is running, open a bash:  `docker exec -ti mqserver bash`

 [See this last mq connect app to qm in container article](https://developer.ibm.com/tutorials/mq-connect-app-queue-manager-containers/)